Dialysis: Planning for Renal Replacement Therapy

 Prospective cohort studies are limited and with relatively small numbers of patients.
 NECOSAD was a prospective cohort study comparing PD and HD in incident dialysis patients from the Netherlands showing no difference in the relative risk of death at 2 years with a slight advantage to HD after 2 years.
 United Kingdom and Canadian prospective cohort studies also failed to show outcome differences between HD and PD.

 The mortality and QOL differences between PD and HD are small.
-HD may be slightly more favorable in elderly patients and diabetics, while PD may be more favorable in young nondiabetics.
-Personal preference, home environment, physical and mental health, and modality education are the most important factors in deciding between PD and HD.
+HD may be slightly more favorable in elderly patients and diabetics, while PD may be more favorable in young nondiabetics in terms of mortality and morbidity outcomes.
+Personal preference, home environment, physical and mental health, and modality education are other important factors in deciding between PD and HD.